 What does a Queen’s IRC virtual seat look like?

-Our virtual training will include:
+Our virtual training includes:

 - Programs delivered over Zoom so everyone can participate in live programs.